acchao/PythonSecretSanta/README.txt

     b.
 Deadline for shipping a gift (No way to enforce this of course, but recommending a date might encourage accountability - if a user does not mark his gift as shipped by this date, what happens?
 Anything?)
     c.
 Deadline for receiving a gift (Not so much a deadline as an expected date.
 If a giftee has not received his gift by a certain date, is there any recourse against the gifter?)

+Language:
-Probably need some kind of privacy policy, or language to remind users that their personal contact information will be visible to another user.
+    need some kind of privacy policy, or language to remind users that their personal contact information will be visible to another user. how-to/instructions